-The Registration Information Guide and Career Map indicate that applicants who graduated from a denturist or dental program outside of Canada must submit with their application, a comprehensive credential report from one of the specified credentialing agencies (World Education Services, International Credential Assessment Service or International Credential Evaluation Services) to enable the CDO to assess equivalency with the George Brown College denturism program.
+The Registration Information Guide and Career Map indicate that applicants who graduated from a denturism or dental program outside of Canada must submit with their application, a comprehensive credential report from one of the specified credentialing agencies as set out above to enable the CDO to assess equivalency with the George Brown College denturism program.
 The credentialing agencies' contact information is included in the Registration Information Guide and Career Map.

-m) any timelines, deadlines or time limits that applicants will be subject to during the registration process second attempt at both the written and practical examination, which may extend the expiry date of the application.
+m) any timelines, deadlines or time limits that applicants will be subject to during the registration process

+The current Registration Regulations state that applicants must have successfully completed the qualifying examination in denturism set by Council within 12 months of the application.
+However, the CDO permits a second attempt at both the written and practical examination, which may extend the expiry date of the application.
 Also, applicants must initiate the qualifying examination process within a year of signing the application form for a certificate of registration, after which the application form expires.
 Applicants deemed eligible to participate in the qualifying examination are advised in writing of the next examination dates.
 Applicants are notified of Registration Committee meetings, where applicable, and qualifying examination dates (available on the CDO website) upon request.